marcelpetersen/mobil/wunder_collections/_apps/moback.md

 - User Data
 getting_started:
 - column_description: Fill out the contact form and we will get in touch with you.
-  column_title: Contact us.
+  column_title: Contact us
-- column_title: We will schedule a demo.
+- column_title: We will schedule a demo
   column_description: After contacting us, we will schedule a demo together with you.
-- column_title: Integration of MOBACK within one week.
+- column_title: Integration of MOBACK within one week
   column_description: We will set up your MOBACK integration within no time.

 ---